jaffarkeikei/MazeGame/README.md

 # Maze Game
 ## Inspiration
 This game gets inspiration from the reknowned graph traversal techniques: breath-first search and depth-first search.
 I am utterly intrigued by these two graph traversal methods.
+Theoretically, it is believed that two thirds of graph interview questions can be solved using these two techniques.
+Consequently, proficiency in these two algorithms will allow you to solve at least two-thirds of tree and graph problems that you may encounter in real life situations.

 ## Player